michaelgriscom/LeaderMode/README.md

 ## Features
 LeaderMode allows for the use of a tree of keybindings instead of (or in addition to) normal shortcuts, such as `Ctrl+Shift+J`.
 This allows for more mnemonic and semantic keybindings, for example `e-r` to create a new editor to the right, `e-l` to create an editor to the left.

 Upon pressing the leader key, a key guide is displayed in the status bar of the VSCode window as an interactive cheat-sheet of the tree of keybindings.
+![Key Guide](./assets/key_guide.png)

  LeaderMode can be exited through the `Escape` key, or by pressing a non-special character not present in the current tree layer (e.g., typing `z` in the example below).

-### Key guide example
-![Key Guide](./assets/key_guide.png)
+When combined with a utility like [sharpkeys](https://github.com/randyrants/sharpkeys) you can change the apps/menu key of your keyboard to invoke a normally unused key (such as F14), then in VSCode map that key to `leadermode.enter` in order to more efficiently enter commands.

 ## Extension Settings